umbraco/UmbracoDocs/13/umbraco-deploy/deployment-workflow/import-export-v7.md

 The import and export feature is available from Deploy 4.9 (which supports Umbraco 8), 10.3, 12.1 and 13.0.
 It's not been ported back to Umbraco 7, hence you can't trigger an export from there in the same way.

-We can use this feature to help migrate from Umbraco 7 to a supported major version using additional logic added to the Deploy Contrib project.
+We can use this feature to help migrate from Umbraco 7 to a supported major version.
+It requires additional logic added to the Deploy Contrib project.

 #### Exporting Umbraco 7 content and schema

-We can generate an export archive in the same format as used by the import/export feature by adding the [`Umbraco.Deploy.Contrib.Export` assembly](https://github.com/umbraco/Umbraco.Deploy.Contrib/releases/tag/release-2.0.0-export) to your Umbraco 7 project.
+We can generate an export archive in the same format as used by the import/export feature.
+This is done by adding the [`Umbraco.Deploy.Contrib.Export` assembly](https://github.com/umbraco/Umbraco.Deploy.Contrib/releases/tag/release-2.0.0-export) to your Umbraco 7 project.
 This archive can then be imported into a newer Umbraco version by configuring the legacy import migrators.
 You can also apply additional migrators to update obsolete data types and property data into newer equivalents.

 This is possible via code, by temporarily applying a composer to an Umbraco 7 project to generate the export archive on start-up: